The new Netgear Orbi RBKE960 series -- currently available as a 3-pack Orbi RBKE963 -- is a nice and large Wi-Fi 6E mesh box of mixed feelings.

 But in terms of features, the RBRE960 has fewer than the previous Orbis collectively, including the RBR850 and the RBR750.
 Specifically, two noticeable commonly expected features that are not included:

-- QoS: I wrote about QoS in this post but it’s a useful feature that helps prioritize the traffic for different needs.
-During my testing, I actually tried using the system for video and voice calling and it proved to be worse than those with QoS.
+- QoS: I wrote about QoS in this post, but it's a useful feature that helps prioritize the traffic for different needs.
+During my testing, I tried using the system for video and voice calling, which proved to be worse than those with QoS.
 Keep that in mind.

 - Parental Controls: This feature has been moved to the mobile app with a few basic settings.
 To fully use it, you have to get a paid add-on version.

-And that brings us to something that’s genuinely disappointing: The removal of the web-based Remote Management.
+And that brings us to something that's genuinely disappointing: The removal of web-based Remote Management.

 All previous Orbi (and Nighthawk) routers have web-based remote management built-in.
 The feature is turned off by default, but you can turn it on and customize it via the web interface.

 However, this feature is not available in the RBKE960, and Netgear told me that it's phasing it out even in the existing routers that initially have it for "security" reasons.

 That's a bit of a stretch since this feature is turned off by default, and there are simple ways to keep it secure, as I mentioned in this post about Dynamic DNS.

 While this approach might make no difference for most home users, it sure is upsetting to advanced users.

 Netgear’s statement on the Remote Management’s removal